lbke/ssr-theory/readme.md

 However, from the web developer perspective, this distinction doesn't really stand.
 The only difference is when the render happens.
 But in both scenarios, this render happens server-side.

-Let's introduce the concept of "render moment": the time when the render happens, as opposed to the
+In this paper, we'll stick to the web developer standpoint.
+Therefore, to us, server-rendering includes per-request server-rendering ("SSR") and build-time rendering ("Static Site

-In this paper, we advocate for a lighter distinction between those patterns.
+Let's introduce the concept of "render moment": the time when the render happens.
+In this paper, we advocate for a lighter distinction between patterns whose only difference lies in the "render moment", such as per-request SSR versus build-time SSR.
 The "render moment" should be treated as a matter of configuration, and not as the fundamental cornerstone of modern web development.

 ### Page, template and props